airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi/index.md

 # FastAPI

-The **FastAPI Adapter** in FastAgency allows you to expose your workflows as a REST API using the [**FastAPI**](https://fastapi.tiangolo.com/){target="_blank"} framework.
+The **FastAPI Adapter** allows you to expose your FastAgency workflows as a REST API using the [**FastAPI**](https://fastapi.tiangolo.com/){target="_blank"} framework.

+## Use Cases

+This section outlines the scenarios where it's particularly beneficial to use the FastAPI Adapter.

-## Why Use FastAPI Adapter?
+### When to Use the FastAPI Adapter:

-The FastAPI Adapter provides several benefits:

-- **Scalability**: FastAPI supports execution with **multiple workers**, allowing you to scale your workflows horizontally.
-Each workflow is executed in the context of a **WebSocket connection**, enabling efficient handling of concurrent requests.
-- **API-driven Development**: By exposing your workflows as a **REST API**, you can easily integrate them with other systems and services.
-This enables you to build robust and scalable applications that leverage the power of agentic workflows.
+- **Custom Client Applications**: Use this adapter when you want to build your own client application that interacts with your FastAgency workflows using the [**FastAPI**](https://fastapi.tiangolo.com/){target="_blank"} framework.
+- **Moderate User Demand**: The FastAPI Adapter is a good fit for scenarios with moderate user request volume.
+For example, it's well-suited for a medium-sized company developing an internal custom chat application.
+- **Simplified Production Setup**: Choose this adapter if you need a simple and easy-to-manage production setup for deploying your FastAgency workflows as a REST API.

 ## Architecture Overview

-At a high level we have two FastAgency applications: the **FastAgency Mesop App** and the **FastAgency FastAPI App**.
-These applications work together to provide a seamless interface between the client and the underlying AutoGen workflows.
+Here's a high-level overview of an application using the **FastAPI Adapter with Mesop UI** as its frontend:

 ![Mesop FastAPI](../images/mesop_fastapi.png)

+The system consists of two main components:

 ### FastAgency Mesop App